Chart Color Schemes

 Henley Beach South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational credentials are also prevalent among residents aged 15 and above, with 30.9% holding such qualifications.
-Advanced diplomas account for 11.8% of this figure, while certificates make up 19.1%.
-Educational participation in the area is notably high, with 28.2% of residents currently enrolled in formal education.
-This includes 9.9% in primary education, 7.4% in secondary education, and 6.5% pursuing tertiary education.
+Educational participation was high, with 28.2% of residents enrolled in formal education as of 2016.
+This included 9.9% in primary education, 7.4% in secondary education, and 6.5% pursuing tertiary education.

 Frequently Asked Questions - Education